jwharm/java-gi-examples/README.md

 A command-line [screen recording](https://github.com/jwharm/java-gi-examples/tree/main/ScreenRecorder) utility that records the screen for 5 seconds into an Ogg/Theora file.
 It also demonstrates how to add a Tee and an AppSink to the pipeline so you can trigger custom actions on the recorded data.

+### Logging adapter

+[A small experiment](https://github.com/jwharm/java-gi-examples/tree/main/Logging) to redirect the output of the GLib logging functions to the Java logging framework SLF4J.